Look at these savory lamb kofta kebabs… They are packed with the most beautiful and fragrant Middle Eastern spices you can imagine!

 - Place the butter on top and cover the couscous.
 Let it sit for 10 minutes.
 In the meantime add the lamb mince to a bowl and sprinkle with half of the cumin, half of the coriander and half of the paprika.
 Then add the harissa and season with some garlic powder and salt.

-- Season with a pinch of salt.
-Then add the chickpeas, red onion, a drizzle of olive oil and lemon juice.
+Stir well and add the orange zest, chopped raisins, diced cucumber, chickpeas, red onion, a drizzle of olive oil and lemon juice.
+Season with a pinch of salt.

-- Stir the couscous well.
+Stir the couscous well.
 Check the seasoning and add extra spices or condiments.
 Place the couscous in the fridge.
-Grill, fry or bake the lamb skewers until cooked through.
+Grill, pan fry or bake the lamb skewers until cooked through.
 Then divide the couscous over deep plates and top with the lamb skewers.
-Finish with a tablespoon of yogurt.
-Serve.
+Finish with a tablespoon of yogurt and serve.